 Many people take Gatorade when they’re playing sports as a way to re-hydrate and to replace lost electrolytes, but is this something that is suitable to give your dog, or should you just stick to plain old water?

-Maybe your dog has been really active today, and you think they need some extra help recovering.
+Maybe your dog has been really active and you think they need some extra help recovering.
 Or maybe you yourself are having some Gatorade and you’re considering sharing with them.
-Either way, it’s not necessary in the slightest to give your dog anything but water, and therefore you shouldn’t do it.
+Either way, it’s not necessary in the slightest to give your dog anything but water.
+Therefore, you shouldn’t do it.

 There are basically three categories when it comes to what you should and shouldn’t give your dog.
-On one side is things you definitely shouldn’t, things you definitely should, and a gray area where it’s up to you whether or not you want to give it to your dog.
+There are things you definitely shouldn’t, things you definitely should, and a gray area where it’s up to you whether or not you want to give it to your dog.
 Gatorade falls under this third category, but it’s our recommendation not to give it to them.

 Can I Give My Dog Gatorade?
 Answer: Not Recommended

 Your dog is pretty simple when it comes to liquids.
 They only need water, much like humans.
 The only difference is we have so many beverage options it makes your head spin.

 The only thing you can drink that doesn’t dehydrate you is water.
 Drinks with sugar, salt, caffeine, and other additives only serve to make you more dehydrated in the long run, and that includes Gatorade.

 When dealing with a dog’s metabolism and how they process different foods and drinks, it’s easy to see that they’re on a smaller scale than we are, unless you have a Great Dane or other large breed.
 This means they have smaller sized organs, including the liver and kidneys.
 They can’t process the amounts of refined sugars, preservatives, chemicals, and additives that are put into beverages like Gatorade.